felixcool200/DD2360HT23/hw_1/report/DD2360HT23_HW2_Söderman.md

     **ANSWER:**
     The screenshot of the output from you running deviceQuery test.

-    Screenshot from running Device Query on Felix laptop
+    Screenshot from running Device Query on my laptop
     ![Screenshot from laptop](deviceQuery_laptop.png)
     Screenshot from running Device Query on Google Colab
     ![Screenshot from colab](deviceQuery_colab.png)

 2. What is the Compute Capability of your GPU device?
     **ANSWER:**
-    Felix Laptop with GTX 1050 ti Max-Q has a compute compatibility of 6.1.
+    My Laptop with GTX 1050 ti Max-Q has a compute compatibility of 6.1.
     The NVIDIA T4 on Google Colab has a compute compatibility of 7.5

 3. The screenshot of the output from running bandwidthTest test in /1_Utilities.

     **ANSWER:**
-    Screenshot from running bandwidthTest on Felix laptop
+    Screenshot from running bandwidthTest on my laptop
     ![Screenshot from laptop](bandwidth_laptop.png)
     Screenshot from running bandwidthTest on Google Colab
     ![Screenshot from colab](bandwidth_colab.png)